OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/mobile-engagement/mobile-engagement-bridge-webview-native-android.md

                         if(input)
                         {
                             var value = input.value;
-                            // Example of how extras info can be passed with hello Engagement logs var extras = '{"CustomerId":"MS290011"}';
+                            // Example of how extras info can be passed with the Engagement logs var extras = '{"CustomerId":"MS290011"}';

                             if(value && value.length > 0)